NVIDIA-Omniverse/kit-extension-sample-ui-scene/README.md

 > link_app.bat --path "C:/Users/bob/AppData/Local/ov/pkg/create-2022.1.3"
 ```

+Running this command adds a symlink to Omniverse Code.
+This makes intellisense work and lets you easily run the app from the terminal.

 ## Contributing
 The source code for this repository is provided as-is and we are not accepting outside contributions.